Go Back Up

 Employers can advocate for change to create a more effective work-life balance, improving employee productivity and morale.

-First, you’ll need to understand the needs and wants of your employees to determine the best way to improve their work-life balance.
-Your workers are unique, meaning they’ll have different priorities that may not fit into their specific generation’s way of life.
+First, you’ll need to understand your employees' needs and wants to determine the best way to improve their work-life balance.
+Your workers are unique, meaning they’ll have different priorities that may not fit into their specific generation’s typical way of life.

 One of the first things you should consider is your expectations for your employees.
 How long will their shifts be?
-Will you provide a meal break or any additional breaks throughout the day?
-Do they need to be on-call?
+Will you provide a meal break or any other regular breaks throughout the day?
+Do they need to be on call?

-If your employees work long hours, they’ll struggle to find an ideal work-life balance, affecting their job satisfaction and morale.
+If your employees work long hours, they’ll struggle to find an ideal work-life balance, which will affect their job satisfaction and morale.

-Limiting the hours you expect an employee to work and providing ample breaks is one way to avoid burnout and allow your employees to take a break and focus on their personal lives and family relationships.
+Limiting the hours you expect an employee to work and providing ample breaks is one way to avoid burnout.
+You can also allow your employees to take a break and focus on their personal lives and family relationships.

 Employees need time to recharge after working long hours.
-If your workers are always on-call, they won’t have a chance to relax.
-If you need to have employees on-call, consider an on-call schedule that gives workers a break on rotation.
+If your workers are always on call, they won’t have a chance to relax.
+If you need to have employees on call, consider an on-call schedule that gives workers a regular break on rotation.
+You may also want to establish a maximum limit for on-call hours or days.

 Offer paid time off

 One of the best ways to support your employees is to offer PTO.
-Workers can use their PTO for any reason, including mental health days, unlike traditional vacation time and sick leave.
-This allows employees to take a break, get things done at home, and spend time with family.
+Unlike traditional vacation time and sick leave, workers can use their PTO for any reason, including mental health days.
+This allows employees to take a break, get things done at home, and have family time.

-Another way to promote a better work-life balance is through remote work and flexible hours.
+Another way to promote a better work-life balance is through remote work and flexible hours, like a 9/80 work schedule.
 While working from home can blend work and personal life, sometimes resulting in work-family conflict, it can also benefit you and your employees.

-Your workers don’t need to commute to work in a remote work environment.
+In a remote environment, your workers don’t need to commute.
 This saves them time and money, allowing them to spend more time on the things they love the most.
-It might also allow your employees to sleep in compared to getting up for a rush hour commute, helping to improve their overall health and well-being.
+It might also allow your employees to sleep in compared to getting up for a rush-hour commute, helping to improve their overall health and well-being.

-Remote work and flex schedules also allow working parents to be home with their kids, saving them money and daily stress on childcare.
+Remote work and flex time also allow working parents to be home with their kids, saving them money and daily stress on childcare.

-Flex schedules also allow your workers to work whenever is best for them.
-This could be after their kids head off to school or between appointments throughout the day, contributing to a better work-life balance.
+Lastly, flexible work arrangements allow your workers to work whenever is best for them.
+This could be after their kids head off to school or between appointments throughout the day, contributing to a solid work-life balance.

 Lead by example